CongducPham/LowCostLoRaGw/Arduino/README.md

 **`Arduino_LoRa_Ping_Pong`** shows a simple ping-pong communication between a LoRa device and a gateway by requesting an acknowlegment for data messages sent to the gateway.
 This example can serve as a simple range test as the device displays back the SNR of the received packet on the gateway.

 **`Arduino_LoRa_Ping_Pong_LCD`** is an extended version that uses an OLED display to show in real-time the results of the range test.
 The pictures below show our simple range tester built from an Heltec ESP32 WiFi LoRa with OLED display.
 Plenty of information on this nice board are available from https://robotzero.one/heltec-wifi-lora-32/ and https://github.com/darthm0e/esp32-101 to name a few.
+We also use a regular Arduino Pro Mini or Arduino Nano with an I2C 0.9inch OLED display (such as [this one]( https://fr.aliexpress.com/item/1pcs-0-96-blue-0-96-inch-OLED-module-New-128X64-OLED-LCD-LED-Display-Module/32643950109.html?spm=a2g0s.9042311.0.0.LbMu7r)).
+You can connect SDA and SCL to pin A4 and A5 respectively.
+Of course, connect your LoRa module as usual.

 ![](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/pingpong.png)